THE MEDITERRANEAN DIET

 - Red meat a few times per month (recent research suggests that if red meat is eaten, its consumption should be limited to a maximum of 12 to 16 ounces [340 to 450 grams] per month; where the flavor is acceptable, lean versions may be preferable).

-use of herbs and spices, for reasons of both health and taste.
+and spices, for reasons of both health and taste.

 - Moderate consumption of wine, normally with meals; about one to two glasses per day for men and one glass per day for women.
 From a contemporary public health perspective, wine should be considered optional and avoided when consumption would put the individual or others at risk.